 Following a preliminary study, the Sugarloaf Mountain alternative was selected as the route of the new U.S. 93 bridge over Black Canyon.
-While the Sugarloaf Mountain alternative brought some opposition to this plan, groups emerged to oppose other alternatives under consideration, which included (1) constructing a freeway along U.S. 95, Nevada 163, and Arizona 68 through Laughlin and Bullhead City; (2) constructing a signature bridge over Lake Mead north of the dam, or (3) a no build option leaving traffic to cross the Colorado River over Hoover Dam.
+While the Sugarloaf Mountain alternative brought some opposition to this plan, groups emerged to oppose other alternatives under consideration, which included (1) constructing a freeway along U.S. 95, Nevada Route 163, and Arizona Route 68 through Laughlin and Bullhead City; (2) constructing a signature bridge over Lake Mead north of the dam, or (3) a no build option leaving traffic to cross the Colorado River over Hoover Dam.
 Initial design and construction of the Sugarloaf Mountain route began in 2003, and most of the bridge work occurred between 2005 and 2010.

-Interstate 11 replaced Interstate 515 along side U.S. 93-95 northwest from Railroad Pass to Henderson and the east end of I-215 (Bruce Woodbury Beltway).
+Interstate 11 replaced I-515 along side U.S. 93/95 northwest from Railroad Pass to Henderson and the east end of I-215 (Bruce Woodbury Beltway).
 North from there, three corridors are under consideration.
 The western proposal overtakes Interstate 215 to I-15 near Paradise.
 The central proposal continues along I-515 northwest to Downtown Las Vegas and I-15 at the Spaghetti Bowl interchange.
 The eastern proposal involves a new terrain route, wrapping around northeast Las Vegas to Interstate 15 near the north end of the Bruce Woodbury Beltway (CC-215).
-A $5.3 million traffic study underway through spring 2018, analyzed the major freeway corridors through Las Vegas Valley and Interstate 11.1 Factors involved with planning the future route of I-11 through Las Vegas include forecast increases in truck traffic and whether or not the long range proposal to extend the corridor northwest to Reno along U.S. 95 gains traction.
+A $5.3 million traffic study underway through Spring 2018, analyzed the major freeway corridors through Las Vegas Valley and Interstate 11.1 Factors involved with planning the future route of I-11 through Las Vegas include forecast increases in truck traffic and whether or not the long range proposal to extend the corridor northwest to Reno along U.S. 95 gains traction.

 - "2-mile stretch of southbound I-11 to open by the end of July."
 Las Vegas Review-Journal (NV), July 16, 2017.